JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-libraries.md

 >
 {type="warning"}

-One of the cinterop options you can use when adding a dependency on a Pod library is importing Objective-C headers with `@import` directives.
-It could be useful for classes of CocoaPods dependencies written in Swift.
+Some Objective-C libraries, specifically those that serve as wrappers for Swift libraries, have `@import` directives in their headers.
+By default, cinterop doesn't provide support for these directives.

-To do that, specify the `-fmodules` option in the configuration block of the `pod()` function:
+To enable it, specify the `-fmodules` option in the configuration block of the `pod()` function:

 ```kotlin
 kotlin {